-As previously discussed in this section and as illustrated in Fig. 5.1 the distance between knot clusters corresponds to the yearly incremental longitudinal growth of the tree and depends on the position of the board within the stem and on the breakdown process.
-For
+As discussed previously in this section and as illustrated in Fig. 5.1 the distance between knot clusters corresponds to the yearly incremental longitudinal growth of the tree, depending on the position of the board within the stem and on the breakdown process.